imed

 ✨Registration deadline: 15/05/2026

-Check out the link bio for prices and enrollment.
+Check out the link in our bio for prices and enrollment.

 Spring break is still on for a few days, but most of our students are back to their base in Heraklion, Crete🌞✨🌊